informaticum/syntaxhighlighter-build/README.md

 # SyntaxHighlighter v3.0.83

 [SyntaxHighlighter](https://github.com/syntaxhighlighter/syntaxhighlighter) is a fully functional self-contained code syntax highlighter developed in JavaScript.
-It is developed and maintained by [Alex Gorbatchev](https://github.com/alexgorbatchev), and is dual licensed under the MIT and GPLv2 licenses.
+It is developed and maintained by [Alex Gorbatchev](https://github.com/alexgorbatchev), and is dual licensed under the MIT and LGPL licenses.

 This project builds SyntaxHighlighter from the sources ([v3.0.83](https://github.com/syntaxhighlighter/syntaxhighlighter/tree/3.0.83)) and -- packaged into a JAR (Java Archive) file -- publishes the result into the Maven Central Repository.